 Division of Reproductive Endocrinology & Infertility

-The division offers a fellowship in Reproductive Endocrinology & Infertility.
+The division offers a fellowship in Reproductive Endocrinology and Infertility.

 Recent investigations in the Division of Reproductive Endocrinology and Infertility include the examination of celiac disease and infertility; Hodgkins Disease and ovarian reserve; ovarian reserve among breast cancer patients receiving chemotherapy; and the validation and clinical use of the anti-Mullerian Hormone (AMH) assay.
 The division hosts one of the largest egg donation programs in the country and clinical research related to recipients and egg donors is regularly performed.
-The Center for Women’s Reproductive Care has the performed the most assisted reproduction cycles in North America for patients infected with HIV, leading to regular publications related to their pregnancy outcomes and their clinical experience.
+Columbia University Fertility Center has performed the most assisted reproduction cycles in North America for patients infected with HIV, leading to regular publications related to their pregnancy outcomes and their clinical experience.
 Faculty in the division also have an active collaboration with the Department of Rehabilitation and Regenerative Medicine, and Genetics and Development, as demonstrated by ongoing research on deriving a human embryonic stem cell line from non-viable embryos.

 The division has pioneered the development of first-trimester screening and multi-fetal pregnancy reduction, and has recently completed the largest evaluation of microarray technology for prenatal diagnosis.
 This work continues with the development of a follow-up component to determine the phenotype of infants diagnosed in-utero with microdeletions and duplications.
 As part of this study, the division will develop a national registry of these cases.